Healthy Homes Assessment Karamu

 Karamu Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside of the building it’s also about the outside.
-You must ensure there is somewhere for rain, surface or ground water and stop it from coming into the building.
-When it is damp and moisture, it is usually the things you don’t notice that can cause a lot of trouble and cause damages to your investment and affecting the tenant’s well-being.
+The security of your rental home from moisture isn’t just about the inside It’s about having to ensure there is somewhere for rain, surface and underground water to flow, and also stop it from getting inside.
+When it concerns damp and moisture it is usually what you don’t see that can cause a lot of trouble and cause the property to suffer and affecting the tenant’s health.

-Properties that are rented must have efficient drainage to remove the stormwater and surface waters and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a proper place to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties should have effective drainage to get rid of rainwater, storm water, and groundwater, with the proper outfall or runoff.
+Making sure that water has a place to go, and it can’t linger underneath the structures is a crucial aspect of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the property has an enclosed space between floorboards and soil, a ground-water barrier must be constructed if it is reasonably practicable to install it.
+In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-A ground moisture barrier is usually made of polythene and is laid on top of the ground, in order to block any moisture in the ground from rising into the home.
-It also helps to prevent water damage to the floor insulation.
+An underground moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from entering the building.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection